maheshakulaa/splk1/SearchHeadClustering/README.md

     -   All Scheduled searhes are delegated to members of cluster
     -   scheduler on enabled only on captain
     -   Shares Knowledge bundle with peer nodes.
-    -   Makesures replication of search artifactes of saved searhces are replicated to memeber as per replication factor
+    -   Makesures replication of search artifactes of scheduled searhces are replicated to memeber as per replication factor
     -   <b>Note</b>: adhoc searches/realtime searche artifacts are not replicated to other members.
 When user tries to fetch those results/artifacts search head will proxy to the memeber where artifacts are generated/stored.
     -   Captain functions as a source control server
         -   Members replicate changes from/to captain every `5 seconds` (replication cycle)